 JOIN THE CAMPAIGN!

 I try to see both sides of an issue and look for a way to turn conflicts into win-win situations.
 I am a centrist Democrat for fiscal responsibility.
-At the age of 11 I wrote (with a little help from mom) a letter to my Senator saying we should balance the Federal Budget.
 Unlike the US government, a city can't print money.
 A city really does need those old fashioned values of saving and prudent spending.
+We also need to enable the least fortunate to live a fulfilling life.

-Like many, I share the frustration of many who feel that too often City Councils ignore the needs of its residents and bend to the will of special interests.
-I would like to create the office of ombudsman, reporting directly to the City Council, who would make sure residents' concerns are heard and answered.
-With the world economy in serious trouble, we need to respect our financial limits.
+I share the frustration of many who feel that too often City Councils ignore the needs of its residents and bend to the will of special interests.

-I hope I can serve the needs of all Sunnyvale by providing a responsive city government that listens to its residents, and provides more and better parks and library facilities without going into debt or selling off public lands to do it.
+I will strive to serve the needs of all Sunnyvale by providing a responsive city government that listens to its residents, and provides more and better parks, library facilities, and public safety without going into debt or selling off public lands to do it.

 Michael S. Goldman

 Old Sunnyvale City Hall - Now a parking lot.
-Gone forever thanks to previous City Council.
-Could have been a nice Teen Center or museum.
+Gone forever thanks to a previous City Council.
+It could have been a nice Teen Center or museum showcasing local artists.
 We should preserve the good things we have.

 With the advent of e-books, children are now the main library patrons.
 We need more libraries kids can walk to.
 Here's a short music video celebrating kids & libraries.
 Enjoy.